SystemSolution21/adk-mcp/README.md

 2. Execute the agent script:

     ```bash
-    python3 local_mcp/agent.py
+    python local_mcp/agent.py
     ```

 This will:

 - Start the `agent.py` script.
-- The agent, upon initializing the `MCPToolset`, will execute the `python3 local_mcp/server.py` command.
+- The agent, upon initializing the `MCPToolset`, will execute the `python local_mcp/server.py` command.
 - The `server.py` (MCP server) will start and listen for tool calls from the agent via stdio.
 - The agent will then be ready to process your instructions (which you would typically provide in a client application or test environment that uses this agent).